WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 Create a complete WordPress Playground `blueprint.json` with `meta.title`, `meta.description`, and `meta.author`.
 My Apps reads those fields to create the app-store entry.

+If you do not want to write the Blueprint by hand, use the [WordPress Playground Step Library](https://akirk.github.io/playground-step-library/) to build it interactively.
+The Step Library can launch the Blueprint in Playground and copy the generated Blueprint JSON to your clipboard, ready to paste into My Apps.

 ```json
 {
 	"$schema": "https://playground.wordpress.net/blueprint-schema.json",